benxdon/mnist_log_reg/README.md

 # mnist_log_reg
 This is a simple digit recognizer trained on the MNIST dataset using logistic regression.
-This project was guided by Duke University
+The project was guided by Duke University's *Introduction to Machine Learning* course.
 ## Features
 - Uses logistic regression on the MNIST dataset (0-9)
 - Trained using PyTorch